MohsenKoohi/ParaGrapher/README.md

 First, set the path to `gcc` compiler folder in Line 5 of the `Makefile` and `test/Makefile`.
 If you use the precompiled `gcc` of your machine, uncomment Line 6.

+By uncommenting `-DNDEBUG` in Line 20 of the `Makefile`, the Poplar tracking logs are not printed in output.

 With `make all` the C and Java source codes are compiled and required WebGraph libraries are downloaded.
 All compiled and downloaded are stored in `lib64` folder and future calls to the library requires setting the `POPLAR_LIB_FOLDER` environemnt variable to be set to the `lib64` folder.